Quiz: Can you defend against XSS vulnerability?

 using a modern JavaScript framework, specifically Vue.
 Let's see if you can

-figure out what to be careful about when printing a variable inside the
+figure out what to be careful about when outputting a variable inside the

 #app